sen2vm/sen2vm-core/README.md

 * configure calibration parameters of the satellite,
 * configure several algorithms of the processing chain.

-By nature, the GIPP are versionnable.
+By nature, GIPP are versionnable.
 It is important to process with the version used to generate the L1B product.
 > [!WARNING]
 >  **A check is implemented** to verify that the version used is the same than the one listed in the Datastrip metadata (**check on the name**).
-This check can be desactivated through "gipp_check" parameter of the configuration file (cf §[2.1 Configuration file](#21-configuration-file)). **This parameter is optional, and by default, its value is set to true.**.
+This check can be deactivated through "gipp_check" parameter of the configuration file (cf §[2.1 Configuration file](#21-configuration-file)). **This parameter is optional, and by default, its value is set to true.**.

 The versions of the GIPP used in operation are listed in the L1B Datastrip Metadata of the L1B product (see §[2.1.1 L1B Product](#211-l1b-product)), in the tag _Level-1B_DataStrip_ID/Auxiliary_Data_Info/GIPP_LIST_, as illustrated below: